with ssh() pt3.5: Clarifying a little

 [b'yes! no! maybe!\n', b'I said yes!\n'] []

-But trying to explain why we need the s= <random_var>
+But trying to explain why we need the s= <random_var> step, I noticed that

 actually we don't: according to